DJL9/hello-world/README.md

 # hello-world
-I am Aboubacar Sidiki and i want to understand deeply the foundamental of anything that i encounter
+I am Aboubacar Sidiki and i want to understand deeply the foundamental of anything that i encounter.
+I want to work for google.